GAA-UAM/GB-CNN/README.md

 Please use the following BibTeX or download the [bib file](scholar.txt) for citing the paper in your research.

-**The paper title:** A Gradient Boosting Approach for Training Convolutional and Deep Neural Networks

 ```
 @article{emami2023gbcnn,
   title={A Gradient Boosting Approach for Training Convolutional and Deep Neural Networks},